 Kaunaoa Beach (Mauna Kea)

-Better known as Mauna Kea Beach, Kaunaoa Beach is a gorgeous white sand beach in front of the Mauna Kea Beach Resort.
-Gentle conditions make for ideal snorkeling and swimming conditions in the crystal clear waters.
+Better known as Mauna Kea Beach, Kaunaoa Beach is among the best Big Island beaches, with gorgeous white sand and sparkling water in front of the Mauna Kea Beach Resort.
+Typically gentle conditions make for ideal snorkeling, swimming and paddle boarding conditions in the crystal clear waters.